Permanent Displays in the Museum:

-In its Victorian heyday Ventnor and the surrounding villages had many famous residents and visitors often from the worlds of literature, art and music.
+Ventnor People – In its Victorian heyday, Ventnor and the surrounding villages had many famous residents and visitors, often from the worlds of literature, art and music.
 These included Myles Birket Foster, Elizabeth Sewell, Charles Dickens, Pearl Craigie, E.W.
 Cooke, Thomas Miles Richardson, J.M.W.
 Turner, Karl Marx and Ivan Turgenev.

-Looking southwest from the top of Grove Road in Ventnor, the Clarendon was the area’s premier boarding house.
-It had a striking cosmopolitan air, with visitors from all over northern Europe, from America and from Australasia.
+Clarendon Boarding House – Looking southwest from the top of Grove Road in Ventnor, the Clarendon was the area’s premier boarding house.
+It had a strikingly cosmopolitan clientèle, including visitors from all over Europe, from America and from Australasia.

-Ventnor’s main streets in the nineteenth century offered the best shopping on the Island.
+Victorian Shopping Paradise – Ventnor’s principal streets in the nineteenth century offered the best shopping on the Island.
 They vied with London’s West End for the quality of goods offered to customers, a reflection of the relative wealth of its visitor population.

 A History of Ventnor Breweries – This is the story of brewing in Ventnor, beginning in 1840, at the very start of the resort’s growth.
 There is a booklet to accompany the display, available at the counter, price £3.00